gynamics/zsh-usepkg/README.md

 - `:after` specifies which packages should be loaded before this package.
   - you can specify multiple packages once, e. g. `:after pkg1 pkg2 pkg3`
 - `:depends` just like `:after`, but aborts if one of specified dependency is missing.
+- `:comp` specifies zsh compdef files, these files will be copied to `${USEPKG_FUNC}`.
+  - you can specify multiple files once, e. g. `:comp file1 file2 file3`.
+  - if that package is loaded after `compinit`, the compdefs may not work at the first time.

 By default, `defpkg-finis` will proceed all declarations and make calls.
 Note that `defpkg` only make declarations and these data are stored in hashed order.
 Consequently, in `defpkg-finis`, package loadings are usually not executed in declared order. `:after`can ensure that before a package is loaded, all its dependencies have been loaded.